-The Italian community is the largest ethnic community in Montréal.
+The Italian community of Montréal is the second largest ethnic community after the Québécois.
 Little Italy is bordered by the quadrangle of St-Ziotique, Jean-Talon, Drolet and Marconi street.
 A vibrant community of bustling boutiques, restaurants, cafés and churches, Little Italy is a Montréal landmark that should not be overlooked.
 It is located near metro Jean-Talon (Blue).